Institute for Environmental Sustainability Research Grant

 The IES encourages applications from all subject areas and disciplines across the MRU curriculum through projects that align with the mission of the institute:

-The mission of the IES is to improve environmental health and sustainability through scholarship that integrates diverse academic disciplines, student learning and community engagement.
+The mission of the IES is to improve environmental health and sustainability through research and scholarship that integrates diverse academic disciplines, student learning and community engagement.
 The IES is emerging as a forum where faculty, students and other stakeholders will come together to build knowledge and develop viable solutions that will contribute to the overall welfare and security of society.
-The Institute will strengthen, coordinate and facilitate collaborative research and other scholarly, artistic and academic activities which are not undertaken within Mount Royal’s departmental structure.
-The emphasis of the IES is to initiate and coordinate collaborative, multidisciplinary research and scholarship with input from faculty, students and the community.
+The IES supports collaborative, multi and inter disciplinary research and scholarship.

 Project proposals will be evaluated based on three main criteria: quality of the project; likelihood of environmental sustainability impact beyond the research group; and expertise of the researcher(s), as demonstrated by the submitted application and CVs.